rocajuanma/travel-tips/europe/italy/README.md

 # Italy

-Italy is a paradise with amazing beaches and full of warn people.
+Italy is a paradise with amazing beaches and full of warm people.
 Every city you visit wil contain enormous amount of history, heritage and culture.
 From ruins to chruches, it is a complete aventure that only gets better.

 Most poeple visit [Florence](https://github.com/rocajuan/travel-tips/tree/master/europe/italy#florence) &
 [Rome](https://github.com/rocajuan/travel-tips/tree/master/europe/italy#rome) but this country has so many beautiful cities and places to travel to.
 For a quick trip, these two cities will give you the essence of the italian life but there is so much more to learn and visit.